rmogelberg/pls.itu.dk/Talks.md

 title: Talks
 ---

+Autumn 2019

+- Aug 1, 13-14 (4A54): [Guillaume Munch-Maccagnoni](https://guillaume.munch.name/): From systems programming to linear logic, and back

 In the Spring of 2019 PLS lunch talk are usually every other Wednesday 12-13 in 3A07

 -   Jan 29: No talk just discussions